 In our case, we will bi-wire the speakers.

-These types of speakers offer split connections which have two sections, one section connected to the mid and high-frequency drivers and the other section connected to the low-frequency drivers.
-This means one set of terminals are connected to the mid/high frequency section and the other to the low frequency section.
+These types of speakers offer split connections which have two sections, one section connected to the mid and high-frequency drivers, and the other section connected to the low-frequency drivers.
+This means one set of terminals is connected to the mid/high-frequency section and the other to the low-frequency section.